 The protocols presented in this paper operate within the constraints of the partially synchronous model, where participants have some approximate information about time.

-A fundamental result is that no Byzantine consensus protocol with n peers can support $\lceil n/3 \rceil$ or more Byzantine faults in the partially synchronous model [22].
+A fundamental result is that no Byzantine consensus protocol with n peers can support $\lceil n/3 \rceil$ or more Byzantine faults in the partially synchronous model [8].

-Early attempts at implementing Byzantine consensus with state machine replication are SecureRing [34] and Rampart [50].
-A popular design in the partially synchronous model is Castro and Liskov's Practical Byzantine Fault Tolerance (PBFT) [15,14].
+Early attempts at implementing Byzantine consensus with state machine replication are SecureRing [27] and Rampart [26].
+A popular design in the partially synchronous model is Castro and Liskov's Practical Byzantine Fault Tolerance (PBFT) [2,9].
 PBFT uses a leader to coordinate peers (called replicas in BPFT terminology).
 When replicas detect that the leader is faulty, they run a leader-election protocol to appoint a new leader.

 PBFT guarantees progress as long as the message delay does not grow indefinitely for some fixed growth function2.
-The approach taken by BPFT (and several derived protocols) has several problems [16]: In practice, malicious participants are able to slow down the system significantly.
-In fact, PBFT can fail to make progress entirely when When facing an adversarial scheduler that violates PBFT's weak synchrony requirements assumption.
-PBFT can fail to make progress entirely [40].
+The approach taken by BPFT (and several derived protocols) has several problems [4]: In practice, malicious participants are able to slow down the system significantly.
+In fact, PBFT can fail to make progress entirely when facing an adversarial scheduler that violates PBFT's weak synchrony requirements [29].

-Some more recent Byzantine state machine replication protocols such as Q/U [3] or Zyzzyva [35] have less overhead per request since they optimize for the non-Byzantine case.
-This comes, however, often at the expense of robustness in the presence of Byzantine faults [16], not to mention that correctness proofs for the respective protocols and the implementation of state machine replication are notoriously difficult [8].
+Some more recent Byzantine state machine replication protocols such as Q/U [30] or Zyzzyva [3] have less overhead per request since they optimize for the non-Byzantine case.
+This comes, however, often at the expense of robustness in the presence of Byzantine faults [4], not to mention that correctness proofs for the respective protocols and the implementation of state machine replication are notoriously difficult [31].